-Just a little tip up front: The simpler your system, the fewer headaches you’ll have.
+Just a little tip up front: The simpler your water-tank system, the fewer headaches you’ll have.

-While our Canadian, military-grade water canister is bomb proof, we found it hard – and in some countries impossible – to find top-quality water canisters (outside Europe).
+While our heavy-duty water canister is bomb proof, we found it hard – and in some countries impossible – to find top-quality water canisters (outside Europe).
 As a result our second canister is one of those red, plastic, high-quality fuel carriers that are used on boats.

 In Barquisimeto (Venezuela) a piece of the exhaust broke off.
 Car problems never happen in a good moment but sometimes – particularly in retrospect – they were a blessing in disguise.
 This was one of those moments.
 I found what may be one of the best exhaust shops in Venezuela: Cobra Silenciadores.

 The original Toyota muffler, which we installed 12 years ago, was still in very good condition thanks to the Brazilian exhaust specialists in São Paulo who had wrapped it in a thin sheet of stainless steel.
 But the rest was falling apart.